sovware/directorist/readme.txt

 👉 **Highly Extensible and Customizable:** Enhance the functionalities of your directory site with robust extensions and customize using the most popular page builder— Elementor.

-👉 **Booking System*:** Develop service or event-oriented booking system with scheduling functionality to hoist the possibilities of your business. e.g. restaurant reservation, Saloon Booking, Doctor appointments, Layers & consultancy firm).
+👉 **Booking System*:** Develop a service or event-oriented booking directory with scheduling functionality to hoist the possibilities of your directory business. e.g. Restaurant Reservation, Saloon Booking, Doctor appointments, Lawyers & Consultancy Firm).

 👉 **Live Chat*:** Integrate private messaging system on your directory listing website that allows users to have a real-time private conversation with business owners.